PhuLeRock/ninetyeight/readme.md

 ## Overview of this codebase:
-This app written in Pyton Flask, by ChatGPT.
-Honestly I'm not very well at coding, but I believe Flask is the easiest way to create the simple api, so here is my promt:
+This app is written in Python Flask by ChatGPT.
+Honestly, I'm not very proficient at coding, but I believe Flask is the easiest way to create a simple API.
+So here is my prompt:
 ```
-write program using python Flask, create restapi that I can store, list files, retrieve files, delete files with 4 simple route CRUD
+Write a program using Python Flask to create a REST API that can store, list, retrieve, and delete files with four simple CRUD routes.
 ```

-Terrafom will provision aws infrastructures including VPC, subnet, IGW, IAM , EC2.
-Then it rsync nginx's files to the server and generate Ansible inventory file.
-This file will be used in file ansible/ansible.run to continue the installations for this server including Jenkins, Nginx, Docker.
+Terraform will provision AWS infrastructure including VPC, subnet, IGW, IAM, and EC2.
+It will then synchronize Nginx's files to the server and generate an Ansible inventory file.
+This file will be used in the ansible/ansible.run file to continue the installations for this server, including Jenkins, Nginx, and Docker.

-To cover basic security level, I want to enable TLS for Jenkins, that is the reason I use Nginx SSL proxy for this case.
-To enable this server login to ECR, I use IAM instance role instead User Access Key.
+To cover basic security measures, I want to enable TLS for Jenkins.
+That is the reason I use an Nginx SSL proxy for this case.
+To enable this server login to ECR, I use IAM instance role instead of User Access Key.

 # HOW TO SET IT UP
 ## Prerequisites